 Navigating Politics at Work is Not Going Away

-Navigating politics at work is not something that leaders, managers or employees can ignore if they want to advance their careers and create a high performance culture.
-This is especially true if their is any strategic ambiguity, cultural misalignment, or talent leadership gaps.
-A lack of clarity about what matters most opens the door for potentially toxic workplace politics.
+Navigating politics at work is not something that leaders, managers or employees can ignore if they want to influence others, advance their careers, and make an impact.
+This is especially true if their is any:

 How to “Play the Game”

-Political Savvy Skills are Missing
+Political Savvy Skills are Lacking

 Unfortunately, when we assess organizational culture or review data from our Corporate Leadership and Management Development Programs, we consistently find one area lacking — the ability to effectively navigate politics at work.